 - Not for profit organizations

-that experienced a 30% reduction of their revenue in March, April or May.
+- 30% reduction of their gross revenue in April or May.

-You will have to compare your revenue for the month you wish to receive the subsidy with your revenue for the same month last year and show a 30% decrease.
+Option 1: You can compare your revenue for the month you wish to receive the subsidy with your revenue for the same month last year and show a 30% decrease or a 15% for March.

 As the subsidy is for salaries paid since March 15, the three claiming periods are the following: